osg-htc/docs/docs/data/xrootd/install-standalone.md

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes, contact your VO(s) to verify that they support HTTP-based data transfer before considering replacing your GridFTP service with XRootD.
+    Due to potentially disruptive changes, contact your VO(s) to verify that they support HTTP-based data transfer before replacing your GridFTP service with XRootD.
     If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](../../release/notes.md).